nixxholas/theOnlinePetStore/README.txt

 using Microsoft.AspNetCore.Hosting;
 using Microsoft.AspNetCore.Identity.EntityFrameworkCore;

-Youíll find that other systems need renaming with Core but the main ones (Entity Framework and Identity) are covered next.
+You‚Äôll find that other systems need renaming with Core but the main ones (Entity Framework and Identity) are covered next.

 You'll want to apply the same think to